pepmartinez/keuss-server/README.md

 Commits a previous reserve operation. `id` is the `_id` inside the object returned in a previous commit Admits the following query parameters:
 * `delay`: delay in millsecs to apply to the rolled back object: it will be available for get/reserver after *delay* milliseconds.
 Defaults to 0, so rolled back elements are immediately available for others

+## STOMP stack
+The included STOMP stack supports version 1.2 only of STOMP, with the following exceptions:
+* there is no support for transactions, so frames BEGIN, COMMIT and ABORT are not supported
+* On SUBSCRIBE, ack type *client* is not supported; you'd need to use *client-individual* and emit ack/nack for each message.
+Also, *client-individual* is also not supported on queues lacking reserve support (type redis:list)
+* the *content-type* is limited to be `application/json` only
+* On NACK frames:
+  * a NACKed message will be delayed by 5 secs; that is, a NACKed message will not be reserved again (by any keuss client) until at least 5 secs have elapsed
+  * there is no limit of retries

+There are also a few additions on top of the standard STOMP:
+* support for parallel *consumers* on subscriptions: more than one consumer can be used on any given subscription to pop/reserve elements from the underlying queue, just pass an extra header `x-parallel` on the SUBSCRIBE frame with the desired number of parallel consumers (defaults to 1)
+* support for window size to limit the number of *in flight* messages on subscriptions: *in flight* messages are messages waiting to be acked/nacked, but also consumers waiting for a pop-from-queue.
+Default window size is 1000, but it can be specified by passing a header `x-wsize` on the SUBSCRIBE frame
+* delay/scheduling in SEND/NACK: messages can be delayed or scheduled for later on SEND frames, but also when NACKing a message.
+Simply use one of those headers (if none used, it will assume `x-delta-t: 0`):
+  * `x-next-t`: UNIX time in milliseconds, to set an absolute time
+  * `x-delta-t`: a delta in milliseconds from mow, for a relative time
+* extra info in MESSAGE: some extra info is included on each MESSAGE frame returned, to ease retries and/or better management:
+  * `x-mature`: ISO timestamp when the message became elligible for pop/reserve (mature)
+  * `x-tries`: number of tries of this message.
+Each NACK increments this value, so this can be used in conjunction with `x-delta-t` to implement custom delays on failing elements, or limiting the number fo retries